Nadal ready for emotional French Open farewell

 The great Spaniard, a 22-time Grand Slam champion, won his first title at Roland Garros as a teenager in 2005.
 A week on Monday, he will celebrate his 38th birthday.

-Whether or not the 2024 French Open becomes number 13 will soon become apparent as the draw for the event takes place on Thursday afternoon.
+Unseeded this year, his farewell to arms may be brief after he was drawn to face world number four Alexander Zverev in the first round with the match set for Monday.

-“I’m going to play the tournament thinking that I can give my all, 100 per cent,” explained Nadal after a second round exit in Rome last week.
+“I’m going to play the tournament thinking that I can give my all, 100 per cent,” explained Nadal after a second-round exit in Rome.

 “And if 100 per cent is not enough to win a match, I’ll accept that.
 But I don’t want to step onto court knowing that I have no chance.
 If there’s a 0.01 per cent chance, I want to explore that and give it a go.”